-Troop 6127 from Bronx NY represent Ireland for Thinking Day.
+Troop 6127 from Bronx NY represent Ireland for their event.

-Girl Scouts who have the “Luck of the Irish” for World Thinking Day are in for good times.
-Festive shamrock and rainbow decorations will draw guests to your Thinking Day booth like Irish sports fans to the pub after a hurling match.
+Girls who have the “Luck of the Irish” for are in for good times.
+Festive shamrock and rainbow decorations will draw guests to your booth like Irish sports fans to the pub after a hurling match.
 MakingFriends®.com has ideas and products to help make your celebration a success.

-Superhero Justice will guide your girls with ideas, activities and facts for their World Thinking Day presentation when they use our exclusive Ireland Thinking Day Download.
+Superhero Justice will guide your girls with ideas, activities and facts for their Ireland presentation when they use our exclusive Ireland Download.

 Northern Ireland is a member of WAGGGS as part of the United Kingdom.
 The United Kingdom includes England, Northern Ireland, Scotland and Wales.

 Fun Fact: Although Irish Gaelic is the country’s official language, English is more common with a literacy rate of 99 percent.

 2″ Embroidered, Iron-on

 With fun Irish costume ideas, your little lassies will proudly dance an Irish jig perfect for a St. Paddy’s Day parade.
 So many dandy ideas for pins for swapping, start with an Irish charm pin, smiling leprechauns and shamrocks.